Chapter 5: Handling Problems

 Problem:

-Someone says "Everything's fine" until it's clearly not fine.
+Someone says "Everything's fine" until it is clearly not fine.

 Solution:

-1. Build psychological safety: Show it's okay to admit struggles
+1. Build psychological safety.
+Show it is okay to admit struggles

-2. Ask probing questions: "How confident are you that you'll finish on time?"
+2. Ask probing questions.
+"How confident are you that you will finish on time?"

 The Blocker Creator